ranleung/isthisimagefake/README.md

 ## Model Selection: <a id="selection"></a>

-Now that we have gathered our data and a general flow on how to train our model, we can now use the same pipeline to test on mutiple models.
+Now that we have gathered our data and a general flow on how to train our model, we can now use the same pipeline to test on multiple models.

 Since this is a classification (predicting fake or not fake) problem, these models were taken into consideration:

 * Logistic Regression
 * Random Forest
 * Gradient Boosting
 * AdaBoost
 * xgBoost
 * Random Forest + AdaBoost
 * Random Forest + Gradient Boosting
 * Convolutional Neural Network

 Here is the results displayed under a ROC Curve.
-A ROC Curve is a way to visual the performance of the binary classifer model.
+A ROC Curve is a way to visual the performance of the binary classifier model.
 The area under the curve (AUC) measures the performance of a binary classifier averaged across all possible decision thresholds.

 ![ROC](images/ROC_Curve.png "ROC")